marcosfreitas/freqtrade-strategies/Goblins-Gold/Readme.md

-# (Upcoming!)
-Goblin's Gold Strategy
+# (Private, for sponsors only) Goblin's Gold Strategy

-Agressive, short-term strategy that use several indicators.
+An aggressive, short-term strategy that uses several indicators.
+For high-risk profiles.